MEET THE EXECUTIVE DIRECTOR,

-Lindy Cleveland earned a Bachelor's Degree in Human Development and Family Life Education from Samford University in 2014.
+Lindy Williamson Cleveland earned a Bachelor's Degree in Human Development and Family Life Education from Samford University in 2014.
 While in college, Lindy founded "D4D" (Dance for Down Syndrome).
-The mission of this fundraiser is to foster inclusion for individuals with developmental disabilities while raising funds and awareness for the special needs community at large.
-Her efforts caught the eye local publications, and she was featured in the Over the Mountain Journal, About Town Magazine, and Al.com.
-Lindy also shared her vision and fundraising efforts with Fox 6 News and CBS News 42.
-Because of D4D and her involvement at Samford, Lindy received the Inner Beauty Award from Birmingham Magazine, and her story was featured in the 2013 edition of Birmingham's Most Beautiful People.
-Samford University honored Lindy for her efforts by awarding her the Samford University Outstanding Community Service Award in 2014, and the Jessica M. Smith Outstanding Community Service Award in 2013.
-After graduating from Samford, Lindy decided to open Unless U. A non-profit day program for adults with developmental disabilities.
-With the help of family, friends, and her home church, Shades Mountain Baptist she launched Unless U in November of 2014 with 10 students.
-Unless U has now grown to a staff of 12 and serves over 50 adults and their families.
-Due to her success, Lindy caught the eye of TedxBirmingham and became and Tedx speaker in 2016.
-Lindy has also received the Humanitarian Award from the Women's Committee of 100 as well as the Learning for Life Award from Orlean Beeson School of Education.
-Because of her love for her brother, Jordan it has always been Lindy's lifelong dream to start a program like Unless U. Lindy is constantly working to make Unless U the best it can be for her students and the Birmingham community.
-She is married to Mitch Cleveland who is a special education teacher in the Vestavia Hills Education school system.
+The mission of her fundraiser is to foster inclusion for individuals with developmental disabilities while raising funds and awareness for the special needs community at large.
+Her efforts caught the eye of local publications, and she has been featured in Birmingham Magazine, Over the Mountain Journal, About Town Magazine, and Al.com.
+Lindy shared her vision and fundraising efforts with Fox 6 News and CBS News 42.
+Lindy received the Inner Beauty Award from Birmingham Magazine, and her story is featured in the 2013 edition of Birmingham's Most Beautiful People.
+Samford University honored Lindy for her efforts by awarding her the Samford University Outstanding Community Service Award in 2014 and the Jessica M. Smith Outstanding Community Service Award in 2013.
+Lindy was also a TedxBirmingham speaker in 2016.
+It has always been Lindy's lifelong dream to start a program like Unless U. Since opening Unless U in 2014; Lindy has been featured in Woman's World Magazine, Vestavia Hills Magazine, The Vestavia Voice, Birmingham Business Journal, and Doing Good, WBRC.
+She received the Samford University Orlean Bullard Beeson School of Education Alumni of the Year Award in 2016 and the Humanitarian Award from the Women's Committee of 100 in 2018.
+Lindy is constantly working to make Unless U the best it can be for her students and the Birmingham community.
+She is married to Mitch Cleveland, a special education teacher in the Vestavia Hills Education school system.
 They have a four-year-old son named Grady and welcomed their baby boy, named after her brother, Jordan Brooks, in December.